owen-ren0003/rshdmrgpr/readme.md

 # Installation

-To install and use this package, open any python terminal and install using the following code:
+To install and use this package, have git installed and execute the following line within an anaconda environment command prompt:

 ```
 pip install git+https://github.com/owen-ren0003/rshdmrgpr.git